Stably free modules and the unstable classification of 2-complexes: Proof of

 By \cref{remark:relation-module}, $S_i$ is the relation module for the generating set $\{x^{2\ell_i+1},y^{3\ell_i+1}\}$ of $T$.
 It follows that $S_{i_1, \cdots, i_m}$ is the relation module for the generating set $\{x_i^{2\ell_i+1},y_i^{3\ell_i+1}\}_{i=1}^k$ of $G = T_1 \ast \cdots \ast T_k$ where $T_i = \langle x_i, y_i \mid x_i^2 = y_i^3 \rangle$.

-\subsubsection{Change of field}
+\sss{Change of field}

 In the proof of \cref{prop:SF-trefoil}, the $\Z G$-modules were distinguished by passing to $\F_p G$ for various $p$.
 An alternate approach is to instead pass to $\Q G$ and use the results of Lewin \cite{Le82}.
-This has the advantage that $\Q G$ is stably finite by results of Kaplansky, and so we need not rely on \cref{thm:ES}.
-However, whilst non-free stably free $\Z G$-modules can be detected on $\Q G$ using \cite{Le82}, it is not clear how one would detect infinitely many distinct stably free $\Z G$-modules on $\Q G$.
+If $\F = \F_p$ or $\Q$, then one can show: